sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/usb-on-croissant.md

 - **Mechanical fragility.** The Pico's micro-USB connector was not designed to carry a hanging hub long-term.
 Avoid pulling on the hub once it is in place.
 - **Device compatibility is not exhaustive.** The same caveats that apply to Soufflè around USB device behaviour and power draw apply here.

-## Reverting to Bluetooth

-If you decide to go back to the supported Bluetooth path, re-flash the **Croissant** firmware over the Soufflè firmware using the same [firmware update flow](firmware-update.md).
-The Croissant hardware itself is not modified by the workaround, so the rollback is just a firmware re-flash.

 ## What we will not help with

 This configuration is on the user.
 We will not provide support for: